auth0/docs/articles/sso/current/introduction.md

     ![](/media/articles/sso/single-sign-on/lock-no-sso-cookie.png)

-1. Once the user has logged in, Auth0 will set an SSO cookie
+1. Once the user has logged in, Auth0 will set an SSO cookie.
 1. Auth0 will also redirect back to your web application and will return an `id_token` containing the identity of the user.

 Now let's look at flow when the user returns to your website for a subsequent visit: